 My thoughts on using feedforward

-There’s a lot to like about the feedforward approach, and the feedforward questions listed above (or variations of them) could certainly be of use to managers in their performance review discussions.
+There’s a lot to like about the feedforward approach, and the feedforward questions listed above (or variations of them) could certainly be of use to managers in their performance and development conversations.
 But I don’t personally think a formal feedforward approach is necessary to improve the quality of performance review discussions.
 Feedforward has two key elements that I, along with other performance management commentators, have been advocating as being important for effective performance reviews.
 These are:

 - Focusing on strengths and achievements when reviewing performance and thinking about how these strengths can be leveraged when planning forthcoming objectives and personal development activities.